HRH The Prince of Wales visited Tata Steel in Teesside

 UK Industrial Cadets Awards 2018, attended by HRH The Prince of Wales to celebrate the achievement of all the young people, employers, schools and colleges who have been involved with Industrial Cadets.

-Thomas Crosby, Student, Rye Hills School
+Amy Brown, Student, Rye Hills School